afurkank/vecquery_tune/README.md

 and use the script 'vecquery_tune' under the folder 'vecquery_tune' as it is.
 I will release this as a package as soon as possible.

-First, install the package via pip:

-`pip install vecquery_tune`

-Then, you can use the 'FineTune' class to define a method with which you can fine-tune a BERT model of your choice to better optimize the results of query searches on vector databases.

 Here is an example usage:

 ```